kumahq/kuma-website/docs/docs/dev/documentation/dps-and-data-model.md

 The registration of the `Dataplane` includes three main sections that are described below in the [Dataplane Specification](#dataplane-specification):

-* `address` IP at which this dataplane will be accessible to other dataplanes
+* `address` IP at which this dataplane will be accessible to other data plane proxies
 * `inbound` networking configuration, to configure on what port the DP will listen to accept external requests, specify on what port the service is listening on the same machine (for internal DP <> Service communication), and the [Tags](#tags) that belong to the service.
 * `outbound` networking configuration, to enable the local service to consume other services.